 By completing a minimum of 7 courses at the OSHA Training Institute (OTI), participants may earn OSHA’s Safety and Health Fundamentals Certificates for Maritime (77 hours), or Construction and General Industry (68 hours).

-Employee OSHA 10 or OSHA 30 certifications do not really exist; it is a misconception that OSHA issues them.
-If a job requires an employee to be OSHA 10 or OSHA 30 certified, it means that the employer wants proof that a candidate has completed one of the OSHA Outreach Training Program courses and has received a completion card.
+Employee OSHA 10 or OSHA 30 certifications do not exist; it is a misconception that OSHA issues them.
+If a job requires an employee to be OSHA 10 or OSHA 30 certified, the employer wants proof that a candidate has completed one of the OSHA Outreach Training Program courses and has received a completion card.

 OSHA does not issue certifications for OSHA 10 or OSHA 30 courses.
-As the courses are voluntary, they don’t meet the training requirements outlined in any OSHA standards (that are meant for employers to follow).
+As the courses are voluntary, they don’t meet the training requirements outlined in any OSHA standards (that employers must follow).

 Still, even if OSHA doesn’t approve the use of “OSHA 10 certification” or “OSHA 30 certification,” they are often used in the field when referring to outreach training.